Localization in Objective-C

 http://www.youtube.com/watch?v=cF1Rf02QvZQ

-Watch the video to find out how to make the script keep all storyboards in sync each time the project is built.
-If you don’t have five minutes to spare, you can download the script here and add the following as a build step:
+The video shows how the script keeps all storyboards in sync each time the project is built.
+You can download it here and add the following as a build step:

 python [path to the python script] --mainIdiom=[the main idiom] --mainStoryboard=[path to the main storyboard] [list of idioms to translate]